Skip to content

 All Moving and Handling training courses are available for booking on eEES.

-Return To Work Assessment
+NHSGGC Policy and Staff Return to Work Assessment

 Line Manager request form for manual handling assessment of a staff member returning to work following a period of absence.